Green City, Missouri

+Historical Topographic Map of the North Eastern Part of Sullivan, South Western Part of Putnam, and the North Western Part of Adair County, near Green City Mo.
+Also shown is part of the Quincy, Omaha and Kansas City Railway.

 Green City is a city in northeast Sullivan County, Missouri, United States.
-The population was 657 at the 2010 census.
+As of the 2020 census, Green City had a population of 602.

 Geography

 The community is located on Missouri Route 129 one half mile north of Missouri Route 6 and ten miles northeast of Milan.
 Yellow Creek flows past two miles to the west and the Union Ridge Conservation Area on Spring Creek is two miles to the northeast.

 According to the United States Census Bureau, the city has a total area of 1.46 sqmi, of which 1.43 sqmi is land and 0.03 sqmi is water.

 History

 Green City traces its beginnings to April, 1880 when Sullivan County farmer Henry Pfeiffer commissioned surveyor Thomas J. Dockery to lay out the town in what had previously been a cornfield.
-The town plat consisted of fifty lots, each 60-by-130 feet.
-The impetus for the town was the Quincy, Missouri & Pacific railway, which laid tracks close by in the early 1880s.
+The town plat consisted of fifty lots, each 60 by 130 feet.
+The impetus for the town was the Quincy, Missouri & Pacific Tailway, which laid tracks close by in the early 1880s.
 A rail depot was built with donations from area farmers, and in 1881 C. B. Comstock built a store and warehouse.
 Around the same time a small frame building was moved from the nearby village of Kiddville by S.H.
 Davis who used it as a post office when he became Green City's first postmaster.
 Green City was officially incorporated on February 10, 1882.

-Green City, Missouri, is the site of Widmark Airport (FAA LID: MO83).
+Green City is the site of Widmark Airport (FAA LID: MO83).
 Towns the size of Green City, whose population numbered only 688 inhabitants in 2000, usually do not have airports, but Richard Widmark owned a cattle ranch in the area during the 1950s and 1960s.
 Widmark contributed funds to the construction of an airport which led to its being named in his honor.

 Green City Presbyterian Church and Green City Railroad Depot are listed on the National Register of Historic Places.